Raguram-N/Exam_Buddy_proposal/README.md

 After opening the notification, students can:

-* Take a short quiz
+* Take a short quiz (school or competitive exam format)
-* Ask the AI to explain the topic
+* Ask the AI to explain the topic (simple or advanced level)
 * Skip for the day

 ---

-### 📊 Teacher View
+### 📊 Teacher / Institute View

-Teachers can track:
+Teachers or coaching institutes can track:

-* Daily revision topic
+* Daily revision topic coverage
 * Student participation
-* Level of understanding in the class
+* Understanding level of students
+* Weak topics across class or batch
+* Readiness level for exams (school tests or competitive exams)

 ---